Boat Dock Financing with Acorn Finance

 If you don’t have the cash available to build a boat dock or slip, financing might be the next best option.
 Even though you will most likely pay interest at least you will own your boat dock once the loan is paid off.
 If you have to rent a boat slip or dock you are required to pay monthly or annually.
 In exchange you have a place to keep your boat but you do not have an asset to show for the money paid.

-What to consider before building a lakeside boat dock:
+What to consider before building and financing a lakeside boat dock:

 #1.
 Stationary vs. floating